 St. Luke conducts all Certified Nursing Assistant Training Programs on-site.
 We schedule CNA training classes based on the needs of our organization; please contact us to find out when the next CNA class is scheduled to begin.

-If you would like to be considered for the program, please fill out an application for Direct Care Opportunities here on our website.
+If you would like to be considered for the program, APPLY TODAY.
 A representative from St. Luke will contact your for an interview prior to being accepted into the training program.
 Keep in mind there is limited space in each class, based on the needs of the facility at the time the class is scheduled.
 We keep all applications on file for one year to be considered as classes are scheduled.

 If you have any questions or are interested in additional information, please call (315) 342-3166, ext.
 1175, or email our In-Service Coordinator.